Anthrax (American band): Neil Turbin era and debut album (1982–1984)

 The band's first performance with Neil Turbin was at Great Gildersleeves, a New York club, in September 1982.
-This line-up played regularly in the New York–New Jersey area over the next several months.
-Anthrax was also on the same bill as the up-and-coming Metallica for several shows in the spring of 1983.
+This lineup played regularly in the New York–New Jersey area over the next several months.
+Anthrax was also on the same bill as then-up-and-coming Metallica for several shows in the spring of 1983.
 Guitarist Walls left Anthrax that summer because of friction with Ian, and drummer D'Angelo left a month later.
 Turbin said he was seriously considering leaving because of the loss of Walls and D'Angelo, but he stuck it out for another year.
 Walls was replaced by Bob Berry, who was recommended to Turbin by Rhett Forrester of Riot.
 Berry was in turn soon replaced by Dan Spitz, who was previously a member of the New Jersey thrash band Overkill.

 Drummer Charlie Benante replaced D'Angelo in September 1983 after a several-month courtship by Ian.
 By this time, Ian and Lilker had befriended New Jersey record store owner Jon Zazula, to whom they had given their demo tapes to critique.
 Zazula's new record label Megaforce Records had recently released Metallica's debut album Kill 'Em All to great success.
 In late 1983, Zazula agreed to sign Anthrax and the band recorded the "Soldiers of Metal" single, which was produced by Ross the Boss of Manowar.
 The B-side was the song "Howling Furies" which was taken from a previous demo with Greg D'Angelo on drums (his only Anthrax recording).

 Anthrax released their debut album Fistful of Metal in January 1984.
 Former guitarist Walls said he was shocked that the album was released without giving credit to Walls as the primary songwriter on "Panic" and "Metal Thrashing Mad", as well as smaller songwriting contributions throughout the album.
-Tensions were building between Lilker and the rest of the band for various reasons, eventually leading to the band firing Lilker.
+Tensions were building between Lilker and Turbin for various reasons, eventually leading to Turbin firing Lilker without informing the rest of the band.
 He would soon form the band Nuclear Assault with former Anthrax roadie / vocalist John Connelly.
 Lilker was replaced by Benante's nephew and roadie Frank Bello.
 The band then went on a successful US tour opening for Raven and others to support Fistful of Metal.

 In August 1984, Turbin and Anthrax went their separate ways after long-standing personal issues.
 In his book Eddie Trunk's Essential Hard Rock and Heavy Metal, music journalist Eddie Trunk admits pressuring Jon Zazula, Scott Ian and Anthrax into firing Turbin because of his personal taste in vocals.
 Singer Matt Fallon was briefly hired in late 1984, but he and the band soon parted ways.
 The remaining members decided to play live shows as a four-piece billed as "The Diseased" with Scott Ian on vocals, performing hardcore punk covers until a permanent singer could be found.